What are Rave Clubs?

 - Speed for Lovers

 How is MDMA/Ecstasy ingested?
-The substance is usually taken orally, sometime snorted and rarely injected.
+The substance is usually taken orally, sometimes snorted and rarely injected.
 It comes in capsule, tablet or pill form.
-Prices range from $25 to $40 per pill.
+Prices range from $10 to $25 per pill.
 A typical dose has an onset of about 20 to 60 minutes.
 Users feel a euphoric effect that will last about 3 to 5 hours.
+There are different stages during the high including; onset, the peek, and the come down.
 Higher doses can cause confusion, anxiety, depression and extreme physical fatigue, which may last as long as two days.
 (Similar effects to Methamphetamines: overdose, sweating, chills and fainting)

 What is” Herbal Ecstasy ” and what are the effects of it?